jvermeir/textextractor/README.md

 mvn clean install
 ```

-crate a symlink in a folder that is in your path, e.g. in /usr/local/bin
+create a symlink in a folder that is in your path, e.g. in /usr/local/bin

 ```bash
 ln -s /user/local/bin/torconvert  /Users/jan/dev/meuk/textextractor/bin/run.sh